Symmetry of positive solutions for Lane-Emden systems involving the Logarithmic Laplacian: Introduction

-Furthermore, if $u$ is uniformly Dini continuous in some open subset $\mathfrak{O}\subset\mathbb{R}^{n}$, then $\mathcal{L}_{\Delta}u$ is continuous in $\mathfrak{O}$. \end{proposition} It is worth noting that $\mathcal{L}_{\Delta}$ given by \eqref{a3} satisfies the strong maximum principle for pointwise solutions on a bounded Lipschitz domain $\mathfrak{O}$ of $\mathbb{R}^n$ if $h_{\mathfrak{O}}(x)+\rho_{n} \geq 0$ on $\mathfrak{O}$ \cite[Proposition 4.1]{chen}.
+The strong maximum principle for pointwise solution on bounded Lipschitz domain of $\mathbb{R}^n$ was established by Chen and Weth \cite[Proposition 4.1]{chen}.
 Among other things, they (\cite{chen}) also characterized the asymptotics of principal Dirichlet eigenvalues and eigenfunctions of $(-\Delta)^{s}$ as $s\rightarrow0$ and proved a Faber-Krahn type inequality.
 The spectral properties of $\mathcal{L}_{\Delta}$ were investigated by Laptev and Weth \cite{LW}.
 The regularity properties of eigenfunctions of $\mathcal{L}_{\Delta}$ were established in \cite{FJW}.
 In \cite{HVS}, the authors showed that least-energy solutions of the fractional Dirichlet problem converge to a nontrivial nonnegative least-energy solution of a limiting problem in terms of the logarithmic Laplacian by using variational methods, uniform energy-derived estimates, and a new logarithmic-type Sobolev inequality.
 Very recently, a direct method of moving plane for the logarithmic Laplacian on $\mathbb{R}^n$ was developed by Zhang and Nie \cite{aml} (see \cite{Liu18} for bounded domains).
 Using this they obtained symmetry and monotonocity of the positive solution to a nonlinear equation involving the logarithmic Laplacian.